#ACR23 Call for Twitter Ambassadors

-Share your opinions with us while getting peer-reviewed journal articles, updates on CME opportunities, practice resources, and healthcare policy news in real-time!
+Share your opinions with while getting peer-reviewed journal articles, updates on CME opportunities, practice resources, healthcare policy news, and more in real-time!
 Subscribe to our YouTube channel to access shareable videos from the ACR such as Town Hall recordings, messages from ACR leadership, and our whiteboard videos on rheumatology.

 Our Simple Tasks channels are geared toward patients and persons interested in learning more about rheumatic disease.
 The content focuses on rheumatic disease resources, patient fact sheets, general health articles, articles from the Simple Tasks blog, patient testimonials, updates on advocacy issues, and ways to get involved.